-One of the most important aspects of investing in bond funds and ETFs is understanding the differences in the risks and return characteristics of bonds with different maturities.
-Typically, the fund universe is divided into three segments based on the average maturities of the bonds in the funds’ portfolios:
+One of the most important aspects of investing in bond funds is understanding the differences in the types of funds and the risks and return characteristics of bonds with different maturities.
+There are four types of bond funds—bond mutual funds, closed-end bond funds, exchange-traded bond funds and bond unit investment trusts.

 - Long-term (more than 10 years)

-The table below shows an example of how rate movements affect returns.
-Based on data from January 24, 2014, a one-percentage point increase in prevailing rates would have had the following impact on Treasury prices:
+The list below shows an example of how the rate movements affect different maturity rate returns.
+In March 2017, a rate increase of .25% caused yields on 30-year Treasury notes to fall from 3.14% to 3.02%.
+A one-day, one-percentage-point increase in prevailing rates could have the following impact on Treasury prices:

 - 2-Year: -1.9%